yufongpeng/ChemistryQuantitativeAnalysis.jl/README.md

 This package provides two calibration types, `MultipleCalibration{A}` and `SingleCalibration{A}` which are subtypes of `AbstractCalibration{A}`.

 ### MultipleCalibration
 This type fits and stores calibration curve.
-It can be created from a `MethodTable{A, T}` containing calibration data, an analyte `A`.
+It can be created from a `MethodTable{A, T}` containing calibration data, an analyte `A` using function `calibration`.
 |Field|Description|
 |----------|-----------|
 |`analyte`|`Tuple{A, Any}`.
 First element is the analyte being quantified, and the second element is its internal standard for which `nothing` indicates no internal standard.|